Thursday, September 30, 2010

 It is a violation of state law to use public resources to support or oppose an initiative.
 By failing to address all of the issues, including the failure to provide the projections of sales tax to make up the difference in "lost" revenue, one wonders: is this press release such a violation, since it reads more like a campaign hit piece then an informational summary?

-Temple Lenz's blog (Lenz, who was the blogger and campaign manager of Tim "The Liar" Leavitt during his disgrace of a campaign for mayor, also is the person behind the Daily Couve blog... something the rag knows, but plays along with since it's one of their "buds") is one of the more typical double standard efforts of the left, where leftists are spared the level of examination those on the right receive on a daily basis.
-Yes, the local cancer on our community knows damned well it's Lenz... but because they "like" her, they're going along with her program.
+Temple Lentz's blog (Lentz, who was the blogger and campaign manager of Tim "The Liar" Leavitt during his disgrace of a campaign for mayor, also is the person behind the Daily Couv blog... something the rag knows, but plays along with since it's one of their "buds") is one of the more typical double standard efforts of the left, where leftists are spared the level of examination those on the right receive on a daily basis.
+Yes, the local cancer on our community knows damned well it's Lentz... but because they "like" her, they're going along with her program.

-Naturally, a propaganda sheet like the Democratian will do all they can to support, and link to, efforts like Lenz's.
+Naturally, a propaganda sheet like the Democratian will do all they can to support, and link to, efforts like Lentz's.

 But in their double standard world, linking to other blogs and allowing made up on the spot efforts huge publicity... while ignoring conservative blogs, stealing stories and information from those conservative blogs without crediting those efforts and, when mentioning the blogs at all, doing so only in some arrogant, condescending way... and usually, without a link... is typical for the Democratian.
 Because in their twisted minds, the reader is too stupid to click through and see for themselves, read for themselves and, God forbid, think for themselves...